fix8mt/conjure_enum/README.md

 ```
 ### `for_each`
 Call supplied invocable for each enum.
 First parameter of invocable must be an enum value (passed by `for_each`).
 Optionally provide
 any additional parameters.
-Works with lambdas, member functions, functions etc.
+Works with lambdas, member functions, functions etc. When using a member function, the _first_ parameter
+passed by your call must be the `this` pointer of the object.

 Returns `std::bind(std::forward<Fn>(func), std::placeholders::_1, std::forward<Args>(args)...)` which can be stored or immediately invoked.
 ```c++